 Hierarchical vs. Flat Organizational Structure and Benefits of Each

 An organization’s structure impacts everything from how the organization operates to how well employees communicate internally.
-A well-defined organizational structure helps employees work more efficiently, laying the groundwork for internal operations, establishing a chain of command, and creating organizational alignment.
+A well-defined organizational structure helps employees work more efficiently, laying the groundwork for internal operations, establishing a chain of command, and helps with transparency in the workplace.

 Companies typically adopt either a hierarchical or a flat organizational structure to break down their internal operations and how the work will be carried out across teams.
 A number of factors, including size, goals, skills, and number of employees, determine the type of structure that best fits an organization.